canterad/Weather_Dashboard/README.md

 would be positioned where the parent container is located and would not move when the inline block next to it changes size.

-Issue: I need the state code value in order to get the Longitude and Latitude values for the Open Weather Geocoding API.
+Issue: I need the state code value in order to get the Longitude and Latitude values for the Open Weather Geocoding API.<br><br>
 Solution: I added a drop-down control to the search section under the city text input control.
 It contains the names of all of the states and for each state it contains the state code value.